TheImagingSource/tiscamera/doc/upgrade_guide_1.0.md

 ## tcamprop

+tcamprop has been renamed to tcam-property.
+The API version has changed to 1.0.

 All tcamprop functions now have an GError argument.
 This allows for better error handling.

+All properties are now represented as objects.

 Please look at the corresponding examples on how to use them.

+TODO: documentation link
+TODO sample references

 ## GstCaps